skyportal/healpix-alchemy/README.md

 ```

-Each row of the `FieldTile` represents a multi-resolution HEALPix tile that is
+Each row of the `FieldTile` table represents a multi-resolution HEALPix tile
-contained within the corresponding field.
-There is a one-to-many mapping
+that is contained within the corresponding field.
+There is a one-to-many
-between `Field` and `FieldTile`.
+mapping between `Field` and `FieldTile`.

 ```pycon
 >>> class FieldTile(Base):